 In the Fall of 2013, the EC was approached by a group of students looking to create internship opportunities at UNE focused on increasing education and awareness of divesting the UNE endowment from fossil fuel companies.
 The EC voted upon and passed five semester-long internships, which began in the Spring 2014 semester.
 The students are both conducting research and educating the wider UNE community about divestment and related issues.

 In 2008 the EC Recycling Subcommittee provided technical support to the Environmental Health and Safety Department in the development of a single-sort recycling program on the Portland Campus.
 In 2010 the program expanded to include the Biddeford Campus.
-Currently UNE recycles approximately 58 tons of material annually.
+Currently, UNE recycles approximately 58 tons of material annually.

 Launching the Saco River Ferry

 Ferry service on the Saco River started in the Spring of 2012 as a student feasibility project in an undergraduate Introduction to Environmental Issues class taught by Dr. Noah Perlut.
-The feasibility survey showed overwhelming interest in a service between Camp Ellis and UNE’s Biddeford Campus.
+The feasibility survey showed overwhelming interest in service between Camp Ellis and UNE’s Biddeford Campus.

 With the support of the EC, in the Fall of 2012 UNE’s Department of Environmental Studies, Office of Sustainability, and Undergraduate Student Government (USG) began offering UNE community members this nationally unique transportation service.
 The ferry ran for three weeks, allowing commuters to bypass a ten-mile loop to the nearest bridge.
-Over the three-weeks, 126 round-trip commutes were avoided, averting approximately 2,520 miles of car travel and associated emissions.
+Over the three weeks, 126 round-trip commutes were avoided, averting approximately 2,520 miles of car travel and associated emissions.
 The ferry continued to offer service in the Spring 2013 semester, and then again during both semesters of the 2013-2014 academic year.

 Signatory to ACUPCC

 In 2008 President Danielle Ripich became a signatory to the American College and University Presidents’ Climate Commitment (ACUPCC).
-This document was a public acknowledgement of the responsibility of institutions of higher education to lead the way in reducing carbon emissions.
+This document was a public acknowledgment of the responsibility of institutions of higher education to lead the way in reducing carbon emissions.
 As a requirement of becoming a signatory, UNE developed a Climate Action Plan which identified 2040 as the goal to become carbon neutral.

 Eliminating Chemical-Based Cleaners